 After this most recent experience, I have jumped on medical pretend play.
 I searched the internet and was not too impressed with the medical pretend play set available.
 I can get a “costume” and an off the shelf “pretend play medical kit” but I really want him to get the experience.
 So, we’re on a DIY Medical Center Pretend Play mission.
 Here is what we’ve come up with so far, not without inspiration from several other amazingly creative mommy bloggers.

-Doctor’s Office – He really want his own doctors office.
+Doctor’s Office – He really wants his own doctor’s office.
 Until we happen upon a large enough cardboard box to create such a lovely place, we’ll be improvising with pieces of furniture, using our living room “coffee” table as his examination table.
 We even laid “paper” down on it, per his request, just like at our pediatrician’s office.
-We’re including a hand washing station and waiting area, too.
+We’re including a handwashing station and waiting area, too.

 Eye Chart – I used a great FREE online resource to download a pdf eye chart.
 I laminated this chart for extra protection!
 I stuck the chart on a wall as the “eye checking station”.